FredKSchott/snowpack/www/_template/guides/svelte.md

 > 💡 Tip: add the "--use-yarn" or "--use-pnpm" flag to use something other than npm

 You'll also need the `@snowpack/plugin-svelte` plugin so that Snowpack knows how built `.svelte` files into JavaScript and CSS files that run in the browser.
-Snowpack plugins are a way to extend Snowpack's capabilities without having to do custom configuration.
+Snowpack plugins are a way to extend Snowpack's capabilities without having to do custom configuration yourself.
 To start, install the package in your project:

 ```bash
 npm install @snowpack/plugin-svelte --save-dev